Leinster Senior Hurling Championship

 The Leinster GAA Hurling Senior Championship, known simply as the Leinster Championship, is an annual inter-county hurling competition organised by the Leinster Council of the Gaelic Athletic Association (GAA).
 It is the highest inter-county hurling competition in the province of Leinster, and has been contested every year since the 1888 championship.

-The final, usually held on the first Sunday in July, serves as the culmination of a series of games played during May and June, and the results determine which team receives the Bob O'Keeffe Cup.
+The final, usually held on the first Sunday in June, serves as the culmination of a series of games played during May and June, and the results determine which team receives the Bob O'Keeffe Cup.
 The championship was previously played on a straight knockout basis whereby once a team lost they were eliminated from the championship; however, as of 2018, the championship involved a round-robin system.

 The Leinster Championship is an integral part of the wider GAA Hurling All-Ireland Senior Championship.
 The winners of the Leinster final, like their counterparts in the Munster Championship, are rewarded by advancing directly to the semi-final stage of the All-Ireland series of games.
 The losers of the Leinster final enter the All-Ireland series at the quarter-final stage, while the third-placed team advances to the preliminary quarter-finals.

-Five teams currently participate in the Leinster Championship.
-The most successful team in hurling, namely Kilkenny, play their provincial hurling in the Leinster Championship.
-They have won the provincial title on 71 occasions while they have also claimed 36 All-Ireland titles.
+Each year, the lowest finishing team is relegated to the Joe McDonagh Cup.

+Six teams currently participate in the Leinster Championship.
 Fifteen teams have competed since the inception of the Leinster Championship in 1888.

-The title has been won at least once by six teams, all of whom have won the title more than once.
-Kilkenny are the current champions.
+The title has been won by 6 different counties, all of whom have won the title more than once.
+The all-time record-holders are Kilkenny, who have won the championship on 77 occasions.
+Kilkenny are the title holders, defeating Galway by 3-22 to 1-20 in the 2025 final.

+TJ Reid with 14 titles, holds the record for the player winning the most Leinster titles.